-Neuschwanstein, Hohenschwangau, Marienbrucke, Museum of the Bavarian Kings, Alpenrose am See, Train Trip Savings, Travel Tips, Day Trip from Munich – even during Oktoberfest!
+See Neuschwanstein, Hohenschwangau, Marienbrucke, Museum of the Bavarian Kings, and Alpenrose am See.
+Learn about Train Trip Savings and Travel Tips.
+It’s an Easy Day Trip from Munich – even during Oktoberfest!

 Hello fellow travel lovers!